FrontenderMagazine/hacking-the-a-tag-in-100-characters/eng.md

 just be a genuine redirection from, in this case, PayPal.
 Last year, PayPal redirected their UK homepage to [paypal-business.co.uk][1] for months.
-My assumption is website visitors have grown accustom to redirections, and if this flaw acts as such, it can pose a real threat <s>to what I call Phishing 2.0</s>.
+My assumption is website visitors have grown accustom to redirections, and if this flaw acts as such, it can pose a real threat <del>to what I call Phishing 2.0</del>.

 Let's take a look at the JavaScript: